CONSTITUTION CORNER - Article 12

 The Pilgrims - Part II

 By Judy Leithe

-Arriving in Amsterdam, in 1607-08, our weary travelers found, "a strange and uncouth language...customs and attire."
-Even moving to the smaller city of Leyden, as non-citizens, they would be hired only as poorly-paid laborers -- work that was so strenuous that children and adults aged prematurely, and some died from overwork.
-The Separatists came from farming and herding backgrounds.
-However, during their 11-year stay in Leyden, some were able to learn trades, like William Bradford, who was able to support his family as a silk weaver.
+Rough seas nearly drove their ships off course but, the Puritans finally arrived in Amsterdam in 1608.
+The weary travelers found, “A strange and uncouth language, customs and attire.”
+Even moving to the smaller city of Leyden, as non-citizens, they could be hired only as poorly-paid laborers – work that was so strenuous that children and adults aged prematurely, some even dying from overwork.
+The Pilgrims came from farming and herding backgrounds.
+However, during their eleven-year stay in Leyden, some learned new trades, such as silk weaving, which allowed them to help support their community.

-To curry favor with Spain, in 1619 the Netherlands passed a law outlawing Separatists, which did not bode well for William Bradford's group, who now saw themselves as Pilgrims.
-They had considered joining the English Colony in the New World, but there was real concern at having to face the unknown savages in this new land.
-Although, looking at their limited options, they decided dealing with the natives would be less fearful than facing the Spanish Inquisition!
+As the truce was nearing its end, in 1619, the Netherlands tried to curry favor with Spain by passing a law which outlawed non-Catholics.
+This did not bode well for Bradford’s group.
+They considered joining the newly settled Jamestown Colony in Virginia, but had real concerns about having to face the native “savages” in the New World.
+Although, looking at their limited options, they decided going to Virginia would be less dangerous than facing the Spanish Inquisition!

 Because of King James’ relentless harassment of the Puritans, he was convinced to allow them passage to the New World.
 With few resources, the Pilgrims sought financing for their Atlantic crossing from an English group known as the Merchant Adventurers.
 The goal of the investors was to make profits by paying the passage for people who wanted to go to North America.
 Once settled, they would repay their debts to the investors by sending them shipments of fish, fur pelts, and other natural resources from Virginia.

 The 102 Pilgrims were finally setting sail for Jamestown, but quickly found they were on board the cramped ships’ quarters with a mix of people with whom they shared little in common.